 Gordon Pert as assistant GSL took over as GSL and held this role until 1994 when he became the District Commissioner.
 During Gordon’s time the Group celebrated their 25th anniversary.
 Elaine took over as GSL from Gordon, and has seen many changes in the last 15 years.
 New training programme: Girls in scouting: New badges: New Explorer Scouts section: Sections having to close (St. Bridget’s Troop and St. David’s Colony) due to lack of Leaders.
 We have a recruitment programme pending hopefully to enable us to re-open the sections we had to close, as all the sections are full, and there is waiting list of boys and girls wanting to join.

 We have a lot to thank our founder, Robert Pearson for.
-Sadly, Bob passed away in October 2012, but his daughter Pat is the minute secretary, and his grandson Calum is one of the Explorer Scouts.
+Sadly, Bob passed away in October 2012, but his daughter Pat is the minute secretary, and his grandson Calum was one our Explorer Scouts.